Carbon finance: introduction

 Mandatory trade and management of CO2 emissions systems go back to the 70’s.
 The first implementation of a similar system was developed in the United States from the 90’s.
 Its aim was to regulate emissions of a gas which causes acid rain, sulphur dioxide (SO2).

 Nowadays, the carbon economy and finance are in constant evolution, with differences depending on geographical zones .
-The carbon economy is considered as being one of the major challenges for XXIth century’s economy.
+The carbon economy is considered as being one of the major challenges for the XXIst century's economy.

 Regulatory frameworks and markets